our digital manufacturing ecosystem

 For this comparative teardown, we’re focusing on these features of interest:

 As we will learn throughout this teardown, the fake Wiimote is a result of meticulous reverse engineering.
 Thus, it only makes sense to begin our comparative investigation analyzing what these controls were designed to do best — be used as a tool for interactive gameplay!

 In order to test out initial functionality, we observed the simultaneous behaviors of the original Wiimote and the counterfeit remote, as they are being programmed to connect to the same Wii console.

-In regards to the "B" Push Button, the interaction is much better on the counterfeit than the original.
-This is due in large part to the button experiencing a little more resistance when being pressed, which although less smooth, it ends up making the interaction much more intentional.
+With regard to the “B” Push Button, the interaction is much better on the counterfeit than the original.
+This is due in large part to the button experiencing a little more resistance when being pressed, which, although less smooth, ends up making the interaction much more intentional.

 As expected, the vast majority of the Wiimote components, original and fake, were made out of injection molded ABS plastic, a couple of silicone rubber keypads, and a PCBA.

 Before talking about the major geometric changes made to reduce production cost of the counterfeit controller, it is important to note that the internal side of both the Top and Bottom enclosures have fewer features when compared to the original Wiimote.